Skip to main content

 I understand that the four credit hours for this travel study count toward the six elective religion credit hours required for graduation.
 However, I’ve already completed the six elective credit hours.
 Can I use the travel study credit hours toward my eight required religion credit hours?
 Are there any other options?

-• • • • • • The program is designed to align with the two religion courses: Rel C 323, Field Studies in Nauvoo, and Rel C 325, Doctrine and Covenants (Sections 77 through Official Declaration 2).
+• The program is designed to align with the two religion courses: Rel C 350R, Religious Studies at Travel-Studies Sites, and Rel C 325, Doctrine and Covenants.

 These cannot be counted toward the required religion courses.
 However, it’s worth noting that even if you’ve already fulfilled the required six elective religion credit hours, these four credit hours from the travel study will still contribute to your overall credit hours needed for graduation.
 A candidate for a baccalaureate degree must accumulate a minimum of 120 credit hours.
 Therefore, even if you’ve already completed your religion requirements, the travel student credit hours will still count toward your overall credit hours required for graduation.